Carrying a Concealed Weapon or Firearm

 Eligibility Requirements / Concealed Weapon License | Florida Department of Agriculture and Consumer Services — Visit this website to determine whether you are eligible for a concealed weapon license.
 You can find a link to answer 30 questions that determines eligibility as well as a list of possible reasons for ineligibility.
 You can also viewed detailed application instructions.

 Were you recently arrested anywhere in West Central Florida for allegedly carrying a concealed firearm or weapon?
-You should avoid making any kind of statement to authorities until you have contacted Ashley M. Aulls, P.A..
+You should avoid making any kind of statement to authorities until you have contacted The Law Office of Ashley Aulls, P.A..